Particular/docs.particular.net/nservicebus/upgrades/5to6/recoverability.md

 The `IManageMessageFailures` interface was the extension point to customize the handling of second level retries before a message failure is forwarded to the error queue.

 This same functionality and more can be achieved using the [message processing pipeline](/nservicebus/pipeline/).
-See also: [Customizing error handling with the pipeline](/nservicebus/pipeline/customizing-error-handling.md).
+See also: [Customizing error handling with with custom retry policies](/nservicebus/recoverability/custom-recoverability-policy.md).

 ## RepeatedFailuresOverTimeCircuitBreaker has been made internal